zyxwvu28/Hooty-Bot-Public/README.md

 ### Purpose <a name = "Purpose"></a>

 Created by [u/zyxwvu28](https://www.reddit.com/user/zyxwvu28) (he/him), the purpose of [u/HootyBot](https://www.reddit.com/user/HootyBot) is to entertain the members of [r/TheOwlHouse](https://www.reddit.com/r/TheOwlHouse/) by providing a bot that will automatically respond to new posts and comments with something that Hooty might say.
-Hooty is a comedic relief character from The Owl House, an animated TV show from the Disney Channel.
+Hooty is a comic relief character from The Owl House, an animated TV show from the Disney Channel.

 ### How does HootyBot work?
 (TLDR Version)<a name = "1b"></a>
 HootyBot constantly monitors the r/TheOwlHouse subreddit for new posts and comments (herein refered to as a 'message').
 When it detects a message, it will iterate through a dataframe (saved as a .csv file) that contains the following hardcoded information: